antl3x/codeplot/README.md

 ---

 **tl;dr**: ▱ codeplot - an tool for interactive code-driven data exploration.
-Plot graphs, data frames and much more through code.
+Plot graphs, data frames and much more on a spatial canvas using plain code.

 Created by [@antl3x](https://github.com/antl3x).
 You can read why on [this blog post.](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/)